AlexanderSchuetz97/jni-simple/README.md

 //This could also be an ordinary native method invoked from java.
 #[unsafe(no_mangle)]
 pub unsafe extern "system" fn JNI_OnLoad(vm: JavaVM, _reserved: *mut c_void) -> jint {
+  unsafe {
     //All error codes are jint, never JNI_OK.
 See JNI documentation for their meaning when you handle them.
-  //This is a Result<JVMTIEnv, jint>. let jvmti : JVMTIEnv = vm.GetEnv(JVMTI_VERSION_1_2).unwrap();
+    //This is a Result<JVMTIEnv, jint>.
+    let jvmti : JVMTIEnv = vm.GetEnv(JVMTI_VERSION_1_2).unwrap();
     let mut cap = jvmtiCapabilities::default();
     let _err = jvmti.GetPotentialCapabilities(&mut cap);
     // Note that this JVMTI environment has much fewer capabilities than its agent counterpart,
     // as the JVM may have already performed optimizations that makes some more advanced operations impossible
     // by the time our jni library is loaded.
     // ...
     // Do what you need to do with jvmti here.

     return JNI_VERSION_1_8;
+  }
 }
 ```